 Everything you need and nothing you don't need.

-Polyester and Polypropylene
+Polyester & Polypropylene

 11 billion plastic wet wipes went into landfill last year in the UK alone!